The Story of a (metaphorical) Truck

 |

 Writer.
 Musician.
 Educator.

 Dog Mom.

-“I acknowledge the inherent political nature of the stage and the social power that is gained when you have a platform and an audience,” Emma says in one breath as she tries to prevent her mischievous dog from terrorizing Brianna’s goats under the midday sun, “I want to fuse magical realism with critical content and create socially conscious and environmentally responsible theater that serves as a vehicle for entertainment, education and birthing a new generation of diligent dreamers.
+“I acknowledge the inherent political nature of the stage and the social power that is gained when you have a platform and an audience,” Wyder says in one breath as she tries to prevent her mischievous dog from terrorizing Brianna’s goats under the midday sun, “I want to fuse magical realism with critical content and create socially conscious and environmentally responsible theater that serves as a vehicle for entertainment, education and birthing a new generation of diligent dreamers.
 That sounds easy, right?”

 |